yanigisawa/notes/isb/digital-music.md

 **Do I need an Apple Pencil to annotate my music?**

-No. The annotations work with your figure.
+No. The annotations work with your finger.
 Both Newzik and forScore will use a "magnified" section of the screen to allow for fine-grained positioning of annotations.
 Writing special instructions is a little cumbersome with one's finger, but it can be done.

 ### Other Questions?